HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Translation Lookaside Buffer

 For performance reasons, the virtual address translation result is stored in a translation look-aside buffer.
 The TLB is essentially a copy of the page table entry information that represents the virtual page currently loaded at the physical address.
 Depending on the hardware implementation, there can be a combined TLB or a separate instruction TLB and data TLB.
 A TLB is essentially a cache for address translations.
 The virtual page number, VPN, is stored along with attributes and the physical page number, PPN, in the TLB hardware.
 The architecture allows for a physical address range that is larger than the 4Gb main memory described before.
-For example, a virtual page can map to a physical page beyond the 4Gb range that is directly addressable with absolute addressing modes.
-However, physical pages beyond the 4Gb range can only be reached with address translation enabled.
-The current architecture allows for a 44-bit physical address space, which is a 16TB memory space.
+For example, a virtual page can map to a physical page beyond the 4Gb range that is however not directly addressable with absolute addressing modes.
+Physical pages beyond the 4Gb range can therefore only be reached with address translation enabled.
+The current architecture allows for a 34-bit physical address space, which is a 16GB memory space.

 ```
 TLB fields (conceptual example):